 All academic transcripts are required to verify educational background.

 Yes.
-For more details regarding resources available to military veterans who are enrolled at GS, please visit the Military section of the website.
+For more details regarding resources available to military veterans who are enrolled at GS, including the GI Bill®, please visit the Military Veterans page.

 Yes.
 The School of General Studies reflects Columbia's status as an international university in an international city.
-Students from more than 30 countries are currently enrolled at GS.
-To learn more about admissions procedures for students with foreign educations, please visit the International Students information page.
+Students from more than 60 countries are currently enrolled at GS.
+To learn more about admissions procedures for students with foreign educations, please visit the Applying to GS page.

-For more information on the ALP Essay Exam, visit the International Students information page.
+For more information, visit the ALP Essay Exam page.

 Students at GS finance their education through grants, scholarships, federal aid, loans, work, and Columbia's tuition payment plan.
 For more details about financial aid, visit the Financial Aid section of the website.

-The average entering student tuition scholarship is approximately $6,200.
-Scholarship amounts usually increase over time, based on merit.
-GS does not offer any full scholarships.
-Most students use a combination of scholarships, grants, and federal and state loans to attend.
-For more details about scholarships, visit the Financial Aid section of the website.
+The average entering student tuition scholarship is approximately $8,000-10,000.
+Scholarship amounts typically increase overtime, based on merit.
+Most students use a combination of scholarships, grants, and federal and state loans to finance their education.
+For more details about scholarships, visit the Financial Aid page.

-Visit the Transfer Students section of the website for information and FAQs for transfer students.
+Visit the Transfer Students page for information about transferring.